Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan | Goal.com

 The Ghana midfielder had been one of Arsenal's primary targets all summer, along with Lyon midfielder Houssem Aouar, who confirmed this past weekend he will be staying with the French club for another year.

-Partey had been with Atletico Madrid since 2011, making his full debut with the club in 2015 following loan spells to Mallorca and Almeria.
+Partey had been with Atletico Madrid since 2011, making his full debut with the club in 2015 following loan spells with Mallorca and Almeria.

 He went on to make 188 total appearances for Atleti, scoring 16 goals in the process.